civiform/cloud-deploy-infra/cloud/gcp/templates/saas/README.md

 This is a proof of concept with a lot of things missing before it's ready for prod.

+Code for managing resources is divided into `control_plane` and `data_plane` subdirs, see design doc for explanation of those terms.
+Both have their own subdirs for `tofu` and `kubernetes`, the former is for managing GCP resources (e.g. networks, GCP service accounts, storage buckets, databases, GKE node pools, etc) and the latter is for managing in-cluster kubernetes resources.

+The `civ` executable and supporting `cli` subdir contain automation for tenant management.
+At the moment `civ` must be run manually by a privileged human user, which is a security concern because it requires operator laptops to have highly privileged API accesss along with tenant secrets on the hard drive.
+Building `civ.Dockerfile` with `cloudbuild.yaml` will build an image that can run `civ` in a container with the necessary dependencies.
+Still missing is a service account with necessary permissions to run it and a secure way to provide tenant config (including secrets) to it.

 ## How to run the proof-of-concept

 ### Set up the control plane